-Production of official electronic navigational charts (ENCs) for the Norwegian coast is our highest priority.
+Production of official electronic navigational charts (ENCs) for the Norwegian coast is the Norwegian Hydrographic Service's highest priority.

 The Eletronic Navigational Charts (ENC) contain all the chart information necessary for safe navigation, and may contain supplementary information in addition to that contained in the paper chart (e.g. sailing directions) which may be considered necessary for safe navigation.